msraunak/482f19-blackjack/README.md

 1. Think about the program before starting to code.
 What will be the underlying model of your App.
 This includes identifying the classes you will need and how they will relate to each other.
 2. __Coding Documentation and Design__
-a.
-Document your program with Javadoc style comments for field names, methods and classes.
+2.1 Document your program with Javadoc style comments for field names, methods and classes.
-b.
-Use descriptive and meaningful identifier names (variables, methods and classes).
+2.2 Use descriptive and meaningful identifier names (variables, methods and classes).
-c.
-Have a reasonable design.
+2.3 Have a reasonable design.
 Do not use a monolithic class to do everything.
 Ideally you should be using a model-view-controller (MVC) design pattern.

 3. __Collaboration and Submission__